Rajpratik71/sheepdog-wiki/Backend-Stores-and-Object-Cache.md

 As default, object cache layer tries to utilize page cache (memory cache) as much as possible, so if you want a more durable cache, you can specify '-D' option.
 This means we don't use kernel's page cache to store data, and thus those data can survive the host OS crash.

 ### Snapshot and Convert
-Since **qemu-img** use 'writeback ' or 'unsafe' mode as its default option, we should pass explicitly an cache control option to stop it from doing anything wrong.
+Since **qemu-img** use 'writeback ' or 'unsafe' mode as its default option, with object cached added into Sheepdog, we should pass explicitly a cache control option to stop it from doing anything wrong.

 To convert an image to VDI 'test':
 <pre>